 How do I get my money out of an RRSP?

 Recently I did a presentation to a group of retirees on RRIFs (registered retirement income funds).
 We discussed the general rules of RRIFs such as the age in which you must turn your RRSP into RRIF’s which is age 69.
 Your withdrawal amounts are based on a formula (which you can get at www.retireware.com).

 If you are 70 years old, the minimum you must withdraw per year is 5% of the value of the plan at the beginning of the year.

 In the group presentation, we discussed three RRIF strategies based on three different types of investors.

-Finally theres Todd.
-He doesnt mind his RRIF depleting over time, he doesnt have any major tax concerns and is not worried about preserving his capital for his estate.
+Finally, there’s Todd.
+He doesn’t mind his RRIF depleting over time, he doesn’t have any major tax concerns and is not worried about preserving his capital for his estate.
 He sets up a withdrawal of 1% per month or 12% per year.
 He wants the additional income now and is prepared to deplete his RRIF funds.
-Todd is also a more aggressive investor and doesnt mind fluctuations of the value of his portfolio.
+Todd is also a more aggressive investor and doesn’t mind fluctuations in the value of his portfolio.

-Each of the three investors have different paths to choose when it comes to getting their money out of their RRIF.
+Each of the three investors has different paths to choose when it comes to getting their money out of their RRIF.